astronomer/astro-blog/posts/astronomer-v0-8-0-release.md

 ![logging](../assets/logging.jpg)

-If you are an Astronomer Enterprise customer, you'll also have access to a Kibana dashbord to search logs across all of your Airflow deployments and create your own dashboards:
+If you are an Astronomer Enterprise customer, you'll also have access to a Kibana dashboard to search logs across all of your Airflow deployments and create your own dashboards:

 ![logging](../assets/kibana.jpg)